 "We will for sure be competitive.
 The championship, though, will be more difficult than last year’s one.
 I hope to come out on top in the second half of the season as we previously did.
 The competition is hungry for wins.
 A tough year awaits us given the battles over tyres and the regulations’ constraints.
 We are ready to start the season.
 We are only missing a few kilometres due to the frost given that we were forced to do fewer outings at Mugello and Imola.
 It is also important to immediately focus on reliability.
 The car and the drivers are necessary in order to win championships.
 I expect a concentrated team at Melbourne that is hungry for more wins.
 Schumacher is on top form.
 I talked with him on Sunday.
 He is stronger than ever and ready to tackle this season.
 Barrichello was strong during pre-season testing.
 He has matured a lot and increasingly happy with the bond between Ferrari and Michael".

-Let’s talk about rivals now: which team do you think might threatened your title defence?
+Let's talk about rivals now: who do you think might threaten your title defence?

 "We know Williams and McLaren’s strength, desire and hunger to beat us.
 Renault is also joining the big boys as well.
 It is going to be a lot of fun.
 I, however, prefer the championships that we dominate and are thus really boring.
 The great equilibrium and the uncertain battles are good for the public and the media.
 I do not want to say no more for superstition reasons.
 Furthermore, this is not the place to speak about this".